A-J-F-Mackintosh/Binfer/README.md

   [Options]
     -v, --vcf <STR>                             VCF file
-    -b, --bed <STR>                             Bed file of callable sites -g, --genomefile <STR>                      A genome with the lengths of chromosomes to sample -1, --taxon_1_samples <STR>                 A range of 1-based indices for samples in the #CHROM line, e.g. 1-16 -o, --taxon_1_samples_alt <STR>             Indicies for samples, e.g. 1,4,6,7,8 -2, --taxon_2_samples <STR>                 A range of 1-based indices for samples in the #CHROM line, e.g. 17-56
+    -b, --bed <STR>                             Bed file of callable sites -g, --genomefile <STR>                      A genomefile with the lengths of chromosomes to sample (see bedtools docs) -1, --taxon_1_samples <STR>                 A range of 1-based indices for samples in the #CHROM line, e.g. 1-16 -o, --taxon_1_samples_alt <STR>             Indicies for samples, e.g. 1,4,6,7,8 -2, --taxon_2_samples <STR>                 A range of 1-based indices for samples in the #CHROM line, e.g. 17-56